byteford/homeauto/Readme.md

 ```

-- We still can't update the lights we make (if you get issues running terraform apply try deleting the `terraform.tfstate` file)
+- We still can't update the lights we make (if you get issues running `sh build.sh NAME 0.0.1` try deleting the `terraform.tfstate` file)

 ## 9. Updating the light

-- One of the key features of terraform is being able to change the infrastructure by changing the .tf file. lets implement that now.
+- One of the key features of terraform is being able to change the infrastructure by changing the .tf file.
+Lets implement that now.
-- still in the `./provider/homeauto/resource_Light.go` file add the following code to the `resourceLightUpdate` function:
+- Still in the `./provider/homeauto/resource_Light.go` file add the following code to the `resourceLightUpdate` function:

 ```go
 c := m.(*Client)